coderefinery/jupyter/content/first-notebook.md

 This can be either done as a 20 minute exercise or as a type-along demo.

 Each numbered item will be a new cell.
 Press SHIFT+ENTER to run a cell and create a new cell below.
+With the cell selected, press ESCAPE to go into command mode.
 Use shortcuts `M` and `Y` to change cells to markdown and code, respectively.

 1. Create a new notebook, name it, and add a heading (markdown cell).
    ```markdown